DataDog/integrations-core/databricks/README.md

 Use the Databricks UI to edit the global init scripts:

-1. Choose the script that suits your need below.
+1. Choose the script that suits your needs below.
 2. Modify it to your convenience.
 You can for instance add tags or define a specific configuration for the integration.
 3. Go to the Admin Settings and click the `Global Init Scripts` tab.
 4. Click on the `+ Add` button.